 Technicolor sets the scene

-Editor's note: Worn by 16-year-old Judy Garland during the filming of The Wizard of Oz, the Ruby Slippers are one of the most popular and treasured artifacts at the Smithsonian’s National Museum of American History.
-They will be off view October 9 through November 20 in order to be part of a special exhibition on Hollywood at the Victoria and Albert Museum in London, England.
-The Ruby Slippers will be home for the holidays and return to public view November 21.
+Editor's note: Worn by 16-year-old Judy Garland during the filming of The Wizard of Oz, the Ruby Slippers are one of the most popular and treasured artifacts at the museum.
+They went off view October 9 through November 20 in order to be part of a special exhibition on Hollywood at the Victoria and Albert Museum in London, England.
+The Ruby Slippers returned home for the holidays and are on view as of June 2015.
 In the meantime, we explore how the slippers got their ruby color.

 "Within a short time she was walking briskly toward the Emerald City, her silver shoes tinkling merrily on the hard, yellow roadbed.
 The sun shone bright and the birds sang sweet and Dorothy…"